da1z/docsmcp/README.md

 This configuration allows Cursor AI to use the documentation MCP server automatically when you open your project.

+### Note:

+When specifying a source that contains spaces, ensure to wrap the entire string in quotes.
+For example:
+'--source=Model Context Protocol (MCP)|https://modelcontextprotocol.io/llms-full.txt'

 ## Available Tools

 The MCP server provides two main tools: